keithalewis/math/opm.md

 A common parameterization is to assume returns are jointly normal.
 This reduces parameter estimation to the mean and covariance matrix.
-If we assume a multiperiod model where the returns are stationary and independent (i.e., a random walk) then standard linear regression can be used to estimate the parameters based on historical prices.
+If we assume a multi period model where the returns are stationary and independent (i.e., a random walk) then standard linear regression can be used to estimate the parameters based on historical prices.
 There are still some practical questions to answer: How far back do you go?
 Do you use exponential weights?
 What exponent should you use?

-[@Ros1976] invented Arage Pricing Theory as a systematic approach to estimate a CAPM probability distribution that depends on information other than historical prices.
+[@Ros1976] invented Arbitrage Pricing Theory as a systematic approach to estimate a CAPM probability distribution that depends on information other than historical prices.

 After reseachers noted empirical contradictions of the CAPM [@FamFre1992] introduced